10 Costs You Should Consider Before Getting a Dog

 Veterinarian clinics charge differently but expect $60+ a shot and possibly an additional charge for seeing the vet as well.

 - Pet Insurance/Pet Emergency Fund — You will need to figure out which option is best for you.
 Pet insurance can be a lifesaver when an emergency happens, but it is best to do your research, as there are many companies to purchase from, and each has its pros and cons.
-Another option is to save money for an emergency fund rather than paying into pet insurance every month.
+Another option is to save money for an emergency fund rather than paying for pet insurance every month.
 Some people choose to invest in both options!
 This way, you can use the emergency fund to pay for anything that the insurance policy did not cover.
-It depends on the insurance company and type of plan you go with, but try to budget for around $60+ a month per pet.
+It depends on the insurance company and type of plan you go with, but try to budget for around $100+ a month per pet.
 And then anything else you can save for an emergency fund would be a plus!